scottdorman/scottdorman.github.io/_posts/2008/2008-08-30-differences-between-release-types.md

 date: 2008-08-30 14:15:08 -05:00
 ---

-Phil has an excellent post that builds on Jeff Atwood’s explanation which very clearly describes the differences between the various release types:
+Phil has an excellent post that builds on Jeff Atwood's explanation which very clearly describes the differences between the various release types:

 *   Beta
 *   CTP